agold-seqera/salesforce-quote-automation/docs/current/august_15_2025_automated_process_user_bypass_fix.md

 - ✅ **Documented** for future reference
 - ✅ **Included** in production deployment package

-**Next**: No additional action required - this fix is ready for production deployment.
+**Next**: ✅ **COMPLETE** - This fix has been successfully deployed to production and all flows are now activated.
+Automated processes can now update Quote status without validation rule interference.